Q: Why call it research experience if dance, studio art and philosophy papers are included?

 Q: What do I have to do to submit an application?

 A: Watch for the announcement calling for Symposium submissions.
-The web form for submissions will open on Monday, January 23, 2012 and will close at midnight, Monday, February 13, 2012.
+The web form for submissions is open and will close at midnight, Monday, February 10, 2014.
 The link to the web form for submissions will be posted in the daily "Top of the Rock" email bulletin and on this web site.
 Follow the link to the Symposium submission web form and complete the form.
 You will be asked for the following information:

 - Author information - your first, middle, and last names, email address, phone, status (undergraduate, graduate, etc.) and your co-authors' information, if you are working on the project with other students.